Vaibhavi-VC/Mental_Health_Prediction/README.md

 Mental health challenges affect millions worldwide, yet early detection remains a critical hurdle.
 This project addresses the gap by providing an intelligent machine learning classification system designed to analyze survey responses and detect early risk markers for conditions like **depression, anxiety, and stress**.

-By serving a trained classification model through an interactive **Flask web application**, users can receive real-time risk assessments to encourage timely, proactive support.

 ---

 ## ✨ Key Features